Holly-E/Astrophysics-Kaggle-Competition/README.md

 ## Big Data

 This project is necessitated out of the size of data that will be generated, discovering 10 to 100 times more astronomical sources that vary in the night sky than we've ever known.
 That's a data rate of 20--40 terabytes, or about 1 US Library of Congress, every night.
-Prior to this telescope, we have been determining the class of any particular astrophysical source using spectroscopy.
+Prior to this telescope, scientists have been determining the class of any particular astrophysical source using spectroscopy.
 Spectroscopy takes a tremendous amount of telescope time and there aren't enough telescopes in the world combined to keep up with the predicted event rate we are looking at.

 ## The Goal